corks/corc.opt/readme.md

 abstracted interface for option parsing.

 corc.opt operates based on rules.
-There are built-in rules which allow corc.opt to operate in the same manner as GNU's getopt(), or a similar variation, or you can define your own arbitrary rule to use for parsing.
+There are built-in rules which allow corc.opt to operate in the same manner as GNU's getopt(), or you can define your own arbitrary rule to use for parsing.

 This allows for software developers to have much more flexibility and control, but abstracted to the highest level while still being very